Shed Installation Cost

 Placing your shed too close to fences or walls is not a good idea.
 You should always leave enough room to access all sides of the shed so you can paint/treat all of the timber to prevent rot.

-If you are considering having electrical power in your new shed, then you need to consider how this will be supplied in your chosen location.
-Electrical cables need to be buried underground for safety, so if there are any paths or patio areas between the main electrical supply and the proposed shed location, this will cause problems.
+If you want electrical power in your shed, think about how it will be supplied.
+Cables must be buried underground for safety, so paths or patios between the main supply and the shed can cause issues.

 If you intend to spend a lot of time in the shed on a daily basis, consider getting as much natural light as possible by having multiple windows.